MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 Shortcuts in the tables section of the Lakehouse can also be read through the SQL endpoint for the Lakehouse.
 This can be accessed through “Warehouse Mode” for the Lakehouse or through SQL Management Studio.

-**Kusto:**
+**Real-Time Analytics**

-Shortcuts in Kusto are recognized as external tables and can be queries using KQL.
+Shortcuts in Real-Time Analytics are recognized as external tables and can be queries using KQL.

 **Analysis Services:**